 A: You should always notify your boss about any safety concerns you have about your workplace.

 Abuse from customers, both verbal and physical, is a work health and safety issue and it is your boss’s responsibility to protect you from it as much as is reasonably possible.

 Bring up any incidents with your boss and ask them if there is anything they can do to prevent these issues, as well as if there are any procedures you should be following if a customer abuses you and ask if there is any training you and your workmates could undertake to help deal with aggressive customers.

-We’ve created six interactive diagrams that will show you some everyday safety hazards and how to avoid them in the workplace.
+We’ve created these interactive diagrams that will show you some everyday safety hazards and how to avoid them in the workplace.
 Can you find them all?

 Understand your industry

 RetailSafety information for retailers including online and some repair services such as jewellers and watchmakers.

 ConstructionKey safety information for the construction industry including residential building, demolition and infrastructure construction.

 Accommodation and hospitalityKey safety information for hotels, motels, pubs, cafes, restaurants and taverns.